AdityaUmale/company-research-agent/google_report.md

 ### Recruiter Notes
 - Highlight the extensive benefits and amenities to attract candidates
 - Address concerns about work/life balance in recruitment messaging
-- Emphasize the opportunity to work with top talent while being transparent about the challenges
+- Emphasize the opportunity to work with top talent while being transparent about the challenges of career advancement

 ## Active Job Ads
 **Confidence Score:** 0.8